danger

 1.07.050 Publication to the Internet.

-1. The City Auditor shall publish repository documents to the internet.
-Documents published to the internet shall constitute the official repository required by this Chapter.
+The Auditor will publish repository documents to the internet.
+Documents published to the internet constitute the official repository required by this Chapter.

-1.07.060 Submission of Documents to City Auditor for Filing in the Portland Policy Document Repository.
+1.07.060 Submission of Documents to Auditor for Filing in the Portland Policy Document Repository.

-1. A. Each City official adopting, amending or repealing documents that are required to be retained in the repository shall furnish the City Auditor with a copy of the new or amended documents, or information concerning any items that are repealed, within 2 weeks of such adoption, amendment or repeal.
+1. A. Each City official adopting, amending or repealing documents that are required to be retained in the repository will furnish the Auditor with a copy of the new or amended documents, or information concerning any items that are repealed, within 2 weeks of the adoption, amendment or repeal.

-2. B. All documents submitted for inclusion shall be submitted in electronic form, using the format specified by the City Auditor.
+2. B. All documents submitted for inclusion will be submitted in electronic form, using the format specified by the Auditor.

-3. C. Bureau, department and office policies that are not administrative rules or binding City policies are maintained and documented by the individual bureau, department or office.
-If such policies impact the public, the bureau, department or office is encouraged to submit the policies for inclusion in the repository.
+3. C. Bureau policies that are not administrative rules or binding City policies are maintained and documented by the individual bureau or office.
+If the policies impact the public, the bureau or office is encouraged to submit the policies for inclusion in the repository.

 4. D. Comprehensive Plan policies are organized and maintained within the framework of the City’s Comprehensive Plan and are not included in the repository.

-5. E. Legislation is codified and maintained separately in the Portland City Code and is not included in the repository.
+5. E. Legislation is codified and maintained separately in the Code and is not included in the repository.

 1.07.070 Format.